sofiak-hel/filmflask/README.md

 ## Progress, features and what is to come:

+## Todo's since Välipalautus 2:
+- [X] Currently the frontend is very clunky to use and very ugly.
+I would like to add more CSS and use more JavaScript to make the experience more smooth.
+    - CSS has been slightly improved, and the user-experience as a whole has been improved by quite a bit with a little bit of javascript
+- [ ] Default avatars for users.
+Unsure if this should be done client-side or serverside.
+- [ ] It would be useful, if the user could delete their videos after they have been uploaded.
+- [ ] I want to add a role-system.
+Currently it already exists in the database, but is not used at all.
+This would allow some administrative actions without needing to do so through `psql` manually.
+  - [ ] There is also a flag in the database for a deleted user, but it is not currently used.
+The idea is that a user could be "soft-deleted" through the admin-interface, so that they, their videos, comments or ratings are no longer visible.
+The user could still be re-instated if so desired.
+- [ ] I would like to add the possibility of editing video titles and descriptions even after they have been uploaded.
+- [ ] Playlists and rating comments from the wanted features are also still missing, I would like to see those.
+- [ ] If I have the time, email notifications would be a nice addition as well.

 ### Välipalautus 2
 By Välipalautus 2 the project is looking pretty good already.